streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

    a default value since the true "backend" value is deeper in the code than what is accessed through session state.)
 3. It will return the current value of the widget.

+[//]: # "TODO: Examples with the key copy workaround and pseudo key workflow"